 Many apologies for the hiatus in this blog (again) – there’s no excuse except for pressure of work.
 SteamWorks moves on apace (if never quite fast enough for us): visitors have been invited onsite over several weekends now (open days continue through August, on Thursdays, Fridays, Saturdays, Sundays and BH Monday between 10 and 4) – and almost everyone has commented on the pace at which the SR is moving, and the achievements so far.

-to do now) and Peter Nicholson’s Motor Rail H-class “Mells”.
-The latter has been buzzing up and down the track, providing a moving attraction for the public, and enjoyment for our volunteers: once we have had our fun, it will go into the stock shed for painting, and some final fettling of
+Now onsite, to join Peckett “Scaldwell” and SR Van 40 are the almost-completed Open Wagon 41 (just the drop-sides to do now) and Peter Nicholson’s Motor Rail H-class “Mells”.
+The latter has been buzzing up and down the track, providing a moving attraction for the public, and enjoyment for our volunteers: once we have had our fun, it will go into the stock shed for painting, and some final fettling of the drive system.

-extending the line along the northern boundary of the site: it’s a slow job, as it’s on a 800mm embankment – we have to scour the site for rubble, lay that down, cover with raked granite and type 1 aggregate, then terram, 10mmm limestone chippings, and the rail panels, which then of course have to be levelled and packed.
+Meanwhile, the Blyth Valley Light Railway, a 7¼” ground-level line owned by a consortium of Members, has been built around about third of the final circuit, and track fettling and staff training have reached a point where we can provide rides from time to time (but don’t be disappointed if it’s not happening on the day you come – training and certification are, rightly, thorough, and take time).
+SR volunteers are gradually extending the line along the northern boundary of the site: it’s a slow job, as it’s on a 800mm embankment – we have to scour the site for rubble, lay that down, cover with raked granite and type 1 aggregate, then terram, 10mm limestone chippings, and the rail panels, which then of course have to be levelled and packed.
 And it’s all done by hand, like nineteenth-century navvies (well, we do have a wheelbarrow).
 Next year we will have the whole thing done, and hope that locomotive-owners will wish to visit us to try out the new line (narrow gauge style stock, minimum curve radius 11m/12yds).

 On Saturday 12th, we laid the last bit of decent rail we own (having to cut in half the last – odd-numbered – rail), so that the floor in the stock shed can be laid.
 We need a couple of hundred yards more rail – and particularly pointwork (ideally 1 in 8 wye-points plus one three-way, ideally in 2’6” gauge for easy re-gauging, but almost anything would be considered).